Humanities, History, and Social Sciences

 Psychology professor Rami Gabriel talks about arts, sciences and playing music.

 Rami Gabriel was finishing a PhD program in psychology in California when one of his friends told him about an assistant professor job opening at Columbia College Chicago.
 The application was due the next night, so Gabriel stayed up all night to complete it.
 At the time of his callback interview, Gabriel was on vacation in Japan.
 He boarded the next flight, and, in his words, “was up for the next couple of days trying to get to Chicago.”
 Gabriel eventually made his way to Columbia.
-Now an associate professor, he’s taught in the Humanities, History, and Social Sciences Department for 10 years.
+Now an associate professor, he’s taught in the Humanities, History, and Social Sciences Department for over 10 years.

-What’s it like being in a scientific field at an arts school?
 How do you engage with students at what’s primarily known as an arts college?